Destructive Fishing Gear

 Trawls are one of the most destructive forms of fishing gear in the world.
 Shrimp trawls are notorious for the amount of bycatch, or untargeted catch, they haul in.
 Thousands of sea turtles, marine mammals and untargeted fish are caught in shrimp trawlers around the world every year.
 Meanwhile, bottom trawlers’ weighted nets effectively clear-cut the ocean floor with every pass, destroying sensitive corals and anything else in their way.

 With this ban, which went into effect December 31st, 2010, Belize became one of the first countries in the world to institute a complete and permanent ban on trawling in all its waters.

-Based on economics, science, regional examples and stakeholder engagement, Oceana proposes a phase out of gillnets over two years in order to protect endangered species and livelihoods in tourism and fishing.
-During the phase out period, Oceana is committed to support Belize Fisheries Department in advancing the transition of the less than 200 licensed Belizean gillnet fishermen to alternative economic activities and fishing gears, and in reducing the impact of illegal fishing on Belizean fishermen.
+Based on economics, science, regional examples and stakeholder engagement, Oceana proposed a phase out of gillnets in order to protect endangered species and livelihoods in tourism and fishing.

 On November 5th, 2020, in a landmark step to protect livelihoods and strengthen marine conservation, the Government of Belize passed the Statutory Instrument 158 of 2020 titled Fisheries Resources (Gill Net Prohibition) Regulations 2020, banning the possession and use of gillnets in Belize’s marine territorial seas, Exclusive Economic Zone and internal waters.
 This legislative step thus, rendered all gillnet licenses invalid.